 Artist statement / Contact:

 ‘I make paintings that misbehave.
-They come together through collision, abrasion, and the occasional truce between colour and mark.
+They’re built through collision, abrasion, and the occasional truce between colour and mark.
 Nothing is neat.
 Nothing is fixed.
-My studio overlooks Solsbury Hill, at the edge of shifting urban and natural environments, and this constant flux shapes the work.
-Canvases absorb grit, weather, and fragments of place.
-I work on multiple pieces at once, letting environment and uncertainty seep into each surface.
+My studio looks out toward Solsbury Hill, where the city slips into landscape, and that constant flux feeds the work.
+The canvases absorb grit, weather, and fragments of place.
+I work across multiple pieces at once, letting environment and uncertainty seep into each surface.

 Materials act as collaborators.
-Paint is poured and scraped; paper torn and reassembled; wood becomes relief.
-Colour remains intuitive, binding collages and large-scale canvases that evolve through cycles of building and undoing.
-I want the finished works to feel unsettled yet alive, as if still reconstructing themselves beyond the studio.’
+Paint is poured, scraped, and dragged back.
+Paper is torn and reassembled.
+Wood becomes relief.
+Colour remains intuitive, binding collage and large-scale canvases that move through cycles of building and undoing.
+I want the finished works to feel unsettled but alive—as if still reconstructing themselves beyond the studio.’

 For discussions, collaborations, sales or a studio visit with a cup of tea, contact me below.